 The ITTF handbook also states that the playing space/room should be rectangular and a minimum of 14m long, 7m wide, and 5m high (a 45x23x16 foot room).
 Professional players use a good deal of space around the table to move freely and make their shots.

-While you won’t need that much space at home to play a great game of table tennis, you definitely want to have enough space around the table to play comfortably and develop your skills.
-Not to mention, you may want to have even more room to entertain friends and family who want to watch!
+While you will only need a little space at home to play a great game of table tennis, you want to have enough space around the table to play comfortably and develop your skills.
+You should also have even more room to entertain friends and family who want to watch!

 That means the ideal room for your ping pong table is a minimum of 19ft long and 11ft wide (approximately 5.75×3.5m).
-If you intend on purchasing a smaller ping pong table or converting your pool table with a table tennis top, add 10ft to your table’s length and 6 feet to your table’s width to determine the size of the room you will need.
+If you intend on purchasing a smaller ping pong table or converting your pool table with a table tennis top, add 10 feet to your table’s length and 6 feet to your table’s width to determine the room size you will need.
+In size terms, you can think of it as your home sauna room equipped with an Amerec sauna heater since it’s also of similar dimensions.

 Indoor Ping Pong Tables: Space Considerations